 Lake Bogoria is not only an IBA, it is also a Ramser Site.
 It consists of the saline lake and a marked area of surrounding terrestrial habitat.
 The reserve is home to a vast diversity of wildlife including mammals and birds.
 The most common bird species here is the lesser flamingo whose numbers can reach 2 million individuals.
-The lake also has other water and land birds such as the common ostrich, the African spoonbill, the little greber and the cape-wigeon among others.
+The lake also has other water and land birds such as the common ostrich, the African spoonbill, the little Greber and the cape-wigeon among others.
 Lake Bogoria is also known as the bird watcher’s paradise because of the recorded 487 bird species.
-While you can go bird watching in Lake Bogoria throughout the year, but November-April has the highest number of diverse birds because it is migration season.
+While you can go bird watching in Lake Bogoria throughout the year, November-April has the highest number of diverse birds because it is migration season.

 I keep saying that Lake Naivasha and its surroundings are the lands that keep on giving.
 The area is not only breathtaking, but it also has tonnes of activities for anyone with time and interest.
 Lake Naivasha is the second-largest freshwater lake in Kenya and the highest of the lakes in Rift Valley.
-It sustains both human and wild lives and is, therefore, an important site all-round.
-However, since this a bird-oriented post, I shall try to stick to the course.
+It sustains both human and wild lives and is, therefore, an important site all-around.
+However, since this is a bird-oriented post, I shall try to stick to the course.
 Among the 350 bird species present in Lake Naivasha and the surrounding National Park include the African fish eagle, the goliath heron, Egyptian duck, giant kingfisher and the great white pelican.